UPPMAX/R-matlab-julia-HPC/docs/matlab/slurmMatlab.md

      configCluster.sh <project-id>
      ```

-     On Pelle, `configCluster` does not work inside the MATLAB GUI.
-It will raise the error `unable to create directory '/run/user/xxxxxxx/dconf': Permission denied.  dconf will not work properly.` where xxxxxxx is a 7-digit number associated with your user account.
+     On Pelle, `configCluster` does not work properly inside the MATLAB GUI.

 === "HPC2N"